 I like music, science, nature, fiction, reality, comedy, social justice and grassroots movements, amazing individuals past and present, intersectional feminism (identity politics ain't everything though, better discussed in person), and PEOPLE!
 Dislikes include yogurt and the inevitability of death.

-I'm broadly interested in sustainable development, and specifically look at how local/indigenous peoples' property rights are affected by/affect conservation policies in the tropics.
 Also into swimming in the lake, playing in parks, the nature of the uinverse, comedy, mongolian throat singing, amazing fictional stories, etc. Unstructured play time is my fave